rephlax/bike-website/README.md

 Contact

-For any questions or inquiries, please visit the [Contact](https://github.com/rephlax/bike-website) section on the website.
+For any questions or inquiries, please visit the Contact section on the portfolio website.

 License